symphonyoss/bot-unfurl/README.md

 #### :unfurl-timeout-ms

 The timeout, in milliseconds, for each unfurling operation.
-If not specified, defaults to 2 seconds.
+If not specified, defaults to 2000 (2 seconds).

 #### :http-proxy